hielocuantico/hielocuantico/README.md

 # Hello, I'm Julian 👋

 Welcome to my GitHub profile!
-I'm a Fullstack developer with a strong focus on Frontend development.
-I studied at Henry, where I had an experience that has greatly enriched my career path.
+I'm a Fullstack developer with a strong focus on Frontend development

 ## About me
 I am a passionate creator of exceptional web experiences, with a primary focus on Frontend development.
 I enjoy facing challenges and transforming ideas into tangible projects.
-This work not only drives me to grow as a programmer, but also helps me to build a solid professional future.
-The satisfaction of turning concepts into functional realities is my daily motivation.

 ## Education
 <img src="https://assets.soyhenry.com/logos/ISOLOGO_HENRY_BLACK.png" width="60px">